peterhinch/micropython-nano-gui/DRIVERS.md

 pcs = machine.Pin('Y2', machine.Pin.OUT_PP, value=1)
 prst = machine.Pin('Y3', machine.Pin.OUT_PP, value=1)
 spi = machine.SPI(2, baudrate=10_000_000)  # baudrate depends on display chip
+gc.collect()
-gc.collect()  # Precaution before instantiating framebuf
+# Precaution before instantiating framebuf.
+The next line creates the buffer.
 ssd = SSD(spi, pcs, pdc, prst, 96)  # Create a display instance
 ```
-In the interests of conserving RAM, supplied drivers support only the
-functionality required by the GUI.
-More fully featured drivers may better suit
-other applications.
+The directory `color_setup` contains example files for various displays.
+These
+may be adapted and copied to `color_setup.py` on the target's root.
+The entry
+in this doc for the specific display should be consulted for SSD constructor
+arguments and SPI baudrate.
+The more exotic displays (Sharp and ePaper) have
+additional features and requirements detailed below.

 ## 1.1 Color handling